BECKY CERLING POWERS:

 Blog category: Story Powerline

-A few years ago I started emailing our faraway teen and preteen granddaughters two or three stories a week from the stash of story devotionals in my computer.
+A few years ago I started emailing our faraway teen and preteen granddaughters two or three stories a week from the stash of faith based stories in my computer.
 They didn’t email back much, but my son told me they loved getting the stories.
 And one of them told me the stories surprised her to realize that old people like me used to be just like her and her siblings.
-I also snail mail stories to other faraway grandchildren who have no email address but love getting stories from Grandma.
+I also snail mail faith based stories to other faraway grandchildren who have no email address but love getting stories from Grandma.

 I started emailing the stories to some of my friends, and others became interested.
 My email list grew.
 When my honorary daughter in Africa lost her husband suddenly, she told me that the right story would come to her at just the right time, comforting and strengthening her.
 “I felt you were walking beside me,” she said.
 She urged me to put the stories on a website.
 So I am publishing the stories in this blog under the category Story Powerline.

-But where did I get my handy stash of 300 plus story devotionals?
+But where did I get my handy stash of 300 plus faith based stories?
 They came into my computer in 1998 when I coordinated and edited a community writing project sponsored by the El Paso Times and El Paso for Jesus, a coalition of about 100 Protestant and Catholic churches.
 Eighty volunteer writers (including me) contributed 365 stories for a daily column called “1998: Year of the Family.”

-The column was popular, so with my husband’s help I published a collection of family stories from the column in a book, My Roots Go Back to Loving and other stories from “Year of the Family.”
-The book sold well, but I discovered that marketing tasks make me depressed.
-So I gave extra copies to a prison ministry (the stories were popular with prisoners) and put together no more collections.
-Instead I turned my attention to researching, writing and publishing a family story that has intrigued me from childhood: Laura’s Children: the hidden story of a Chinese orphanage.
-Both books are in the Bookstore.
+The column was popular, so with my husband’s help I published a collection of faith based family stories from the column in a book, My Roots Go Back to Loving and other stories from “Year of the Family.”
+The book sold well, but I discovered that, while writing peps me up, marketing makes me depressed.
+So I turned my attention to researching, writing and publishing a family story that has intrigued me from childhood: Laura’s Children: the hidden story of a Chinese orphanage.
+In addition, after starting this blog, I put together a collection of short articles for parents and other folks who love children and want to help them succeed.
+That book is Sticky Fingers, Sticky Minds: quick reads for helping kids thrive.
+All three books are in the Bookstore and can also be bought on Amazon.

 Blog category: Bible Powerline